furybee/chrome-tab-modifier/README.md

 ## Usage

-To use this extension, you must create a JSON file which contains your settings.
+To use this extension, create a `tab_modifier_settings.json` file which contains your settings

 ### File Syntax